oktadev/fga-drive-example/README.md

 ## `4` Configure Vercel KV
-Go to the [Vercel dashboard](https://vercel.com/) and create a new store.
+Go to the [Vercel dashboard](https://vercel.com/) and create a new KV store.
 You can copy the below `.env` variables from the **getting started** page of your store.

 #### Vervel KV environment